How Do You Diagnose MS?

 Blood Tests: Currently, there are no definitive blood tests for diagnosing MS, but they can be used to rule out other conditions that may mimic MS symptoms, including Lyme disease, collagen-vascular diseases, rare hereditary disorders and acquired immune deficiency syndrome (AIDS).

-Looking for more information about MS?
+Looking for more information about an MS diagnosis?
 Explore our other multiple sclerosis educational resources:

 - What is multiple sclerosis?

 - What are the symptoms of multiple sclerosis?

 - What are the types of multiple sclerosis?

 Please contact us at 404-352-2020 if you have additional questions about multiple sclerosis.